 Bayou Night Paddle

-Enjoy a unique view of the moon by paddling across the historical Bayou St. John with Bayou Paddlesports.
-The popular 2-hour evening ride gives anyone interested in experiencing a different night out the opportunity to have fun while relaxing under the stars.
-Paddle-enthusiasts’ can check out their desired gear at bayoupaddlesports.com and pick it up at the event’s launch site.
+Enjoy a unique view of the moon by paddling down the winding, historic waterways of Bayou St. John with Bayou Paddlesports.
+The popular two-hour evening ride gives anyone interested in experiencing a unique New Orleans evening outdoors the opportunity to have fun while relaxing under the stars.
+Paddle-enthusiasts can check out their desired gear the website and pick it up at the event’s launch site.

 Friday Nights at NOMA